backstage/backstage/packages/search-common/api-report.md

 import { JsonObject } from '@backstage/config';

-// Warning: (ae-missing-release-tag) "DocumentCollator" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export interface DocumentCollator {
     // (undocumented)
     execute(): Promise<IndexableDocument[]>;
 }

-// Warning: (ae-missing-release-tag) "DocumentDecorator" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export interface DocumentDecorator {
     // (undocumented)
     execute(documents: IndexableDocument[]): Promise<IndexableDocument[]>;
 }

-// Warning: (ae-missing-release-tag) "IndexableDocument" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export interface IndexableDocument {
     location: string;